 Below are some of the proven tips on arbitrage trading.

 - If exchange-to-exchange trading interests you, it entails purchasing on one exchange and selling on another.
 If you already have stocks in your Demat account, you can accept them.
-You should keep in mind that there are not always opportunities for arbitrage when there is a little price differential between the two exchanges.
+You should keep in mind that there are not always arbitrage opportunities when there is a little price differential between the two exchanges.
 You must observe the exchanges’ bid price and offer price and note which is greater.
 The offer price is the cost at which people are selling their shares, and the bid is the cost at which they are ready to purchase.

 - As previously indicated, if you are looking at futures-based arbitrage, you must consider the price differential of a stock or commodity between the cash or spot market and the futures contract.
 Prices in the spot market might range significantly from the future price during periods of high market volatility; this variation is known as the basis.
 The potential for trading increases with basis size.